Orion-AI-Lab/orion-ai-lab.github.io/content/_index.md

             color: '#666'
         - title: Our mission
           content: |
-            ## We are committed to conducting cutting-edge research with the highest ethical standards, aiming to advance our understanding of fundamental Earth system processes and addressing key scientific questions in environmental science and the effective management of natural disasters.

-            ## We envision harnessing the power of artificial intelligence and Earth Observation to model and predict the impacts of climate change, fostering the development of resilient societies.
+            ## We focus on cutting-edge research, utilizing AI and Earth Observation to model the Earth and promote resilient societies.
           align: left
           background:
             image: